Fr0sT-Brutal/awesome-pascal/README.md

 * [ScaleMM](https://code.google.com/p/scalemm) - Fast scaling memory manager for Delphi

-* [Delphi Detours Library](http://code.google.com/p/delphi-detours-library) is a library allowing you to hook delphi and windows API functions .It provides an easy way to insert and remove hook.
+* [Delphi Detours Library](http://code.google.com/p/delphi-detours-library) is a library allowing you to hook Delphi functions and object methods and Windows API functions.
+It provides an easy way to insert and remove hook.
+// *Supports x64, calling original functions, multi hooks,*

+* [BTMemoryModule](http://code.google.com/p/memorymodule).
+With BTMemoryModule a dynamic link library (DLL) can be loaded from memory without storing it on the hard-disk first.
+BTMemoryModule is a Pascal port of Joachim Bauch's C / C++ Memory Module.
+The port includes the complete memorymodule pascal sourcecode and examples to demonstrate the use.
+Compilers: Delphi 7 up to Delphi 2010 and Lazarus Free Pascal / Operating Systems: Win95 up to Win7

 ## Other non-visual